 Dr. Moore holds a Ph.D. in microbiology and immunology from Wake Forest University School of Medicine and a B.S. in biology from Furman University.
 She was an American Cancer Society-funded postdoctoral fellow at Vanderbilt University Medical Center, where she researched molecular mechanisms of acute leukemia development.
 In addition to her background as a research scientist, Dr. Moore holds a certificate in research administration from Georgia State University.
 Dr. Moore is also an adjunct professor in the Department of Biology at Georgia State University and most recently taught an Honors 1000 seminar class entitled “Cancer: Past, Present, Future.”
 She is a past participant in Georgia State University’s Advancement of Women Mentoring Program.

-Heather received a BS in psychology from the University of Georgia and is working towards her MBA at Georgia State University.
-She is most passionate about leadership, effective management and the keys to empowering individuals to find self-fulfillment.
+Heather received a BS in psychology from the University of Georgia and an MBA in International Business at Georgia State University.
+She is most passionate about leadership, strategic management, and the keys to empowering individuals to find self-fulfillment.
 She enjoys working with people from all over the world and learning about new cultures and cuisines.

 Jenifer Shockley is the assistant director of communications and marketing for the J. Mack Robinson College of Business.
 In this role she promotes the college to internal and external audiences including students, prospects, alumni and influencers; supports graduate and undergraduate programs, academic departments, research centers, executive education and the World Affairs Council of Atlanta; and produces an award-winning biannual magazine, State of Business.
 She also writes press releases, brochures and web content, along with faculty and alumni profiles; generates national and local press coverage; raises awareness of special events and manages social media.
 She joined Robinson in 2008.